OpenPhilology/nidaba/README.md

 automates the process of converting raw images into citable collections of digitized texts.
 Images can be uploaded directly via Iris' RESTful web portal, or can be selected from preexisting images located on Iris' image repository.
-All images and texts processed by Iris are uniquely identifiable and retrievable through automatically generated URNs which Iris automatically assigns to everything it processes.
-In addition, all texts produced by Iris can be edited or revised concurrently by an arbitrary number of users without data loss.
-For more information on Iris' implementation, see docs/schematic.png

 Project Structure
 =================